Thank you for reaching out - you need not be alone in dealing with difficult feelings or concerns that you have on your mind.

 - Diploma in Therapeutic Counselling (Level 4)

-- Delivering Online Specialist Services in the Sexual Violence Sector (Level 3)
+- Delivery of Online Services in the Sexual Violence Sector (Level 3)

 I offer specialised counselling to empower survivors of abuse.
 The training I’ve had meets the National Standards set by Rape Crisis England and Wales, meaning that I understand the many forms of sexual violence and the impact it has on those that have survived it.